jesus2227/singlejs/README.md

 ## Auto-resizing images

-Using the ```data-img="true"``` attribute on every image the plugin will automatically add a prefix to the name of the image as the window changes his size.
+Using the ```data-img="true"``` attribute on every image the plugin will automatically add a sufix to the name of the image as the window changes his size.
 You just need to have 4 differents sizes of your image available.
 See the example:

 Let's say that you have this four images: "assassin.jpg", "assassin-medium.jpg", "assassin-small.jpg" and "assassin-smallest.jpg".
 They're all optimized for smartphones, tablets and desktops.
 You can do that: